The United Kingdom has long been a global leader in higher education — blending centuries-old…

 🧑🏽🤝🧑🏿 Cultural Inclusiveness & Diversity

-- Join student groups on Facebook before arrival
+- Join student Facebook/WhatsApp groups before arrival.

-- Apply early for dormitory or university housing
+- Apply early for dormitory or university housing.

-- Learn basic local language phrases (helps with part-time jobs and integration)
+- Learn basic local language phrases.

 Thank you for your sharing.
 I am worried that I lack creative ideas.
 It is your article that makes me full of hope.
 Thank you.
 But, I have a question, can you help me?